VSPEC-collab/VSPEC/docs/source/getting_started.rst

     path = Path('my_config.yaml')
     model = ObservationModel.from_yaml(path)
     # run the model
-    model.bin_spectra()
     model.build_planet()
     model.build_spectra()

 The simulated observation will now be saved to a local directory specified in the header.
+Except in cases where the ``Header`` is custom writen by the user (i.e. not constructed from a YAML file), all simulation output is stored in a directory called ``.vspec``.

 Reading the Data
 ----------------